guardian/pan-domain-authentication/README.md

 * **googleServiceAccountId, googleServiceAccountCert, google2faUser and multifactorGroupId** - these are optional parameters for using a group based 2 factor auth verification, see explanation below

+* **privateKey** - this is the private key used to sign the asymmetrical cookie

+* **publicKey** - this is the public key used to verify the asymmetrical cookie

+### Generating Keys

+You can generate an rsa key pair as follows:

+    openssl genrsa -out private_key.pem 4096
+    openssl rsa -pubout -in private_key.pem -out public_key.pem

+Note: you only need to pass the key ie the blob of base64 between the start and end markers in the pem file.

 ## Integrating with your app